Installing Delphi and DUnitX Testing Framework

 Delphi Configuration for DUnitX

-If you had to install DUnitX because your installation didn't already come with it then please follow the following illustrated steps to make the necessary configuration changes to Delphi in order for it to locate your installation of DUnitX.
+If you installed DUnitX manually because your installation didn't already come with it then please follow the following illustrated steps to make the necessary configuration changes to Delphi in order for it to locate your installation of DUnitX.

 Note: it is assumed that you have completed the installation of Delphi by this point.